vitiral/artifact/README.md

 If you like or use **rst** please star:star: it on [github](https://github.com/vitiral/rst) and mention it to friends and colleagues.
-It is my belief that requirements tracking needs to be as second nature for developers as revision control and unit testing has become.
+It is my belief that requirements tracking needs to be as second nature as revision control and unit testing has become.
 I hope that by building better software we can all make the world just a little bit better.

 If you find bugs or have any suggestions, please open an issue here:
 [bug tracker](https://github.com/vitiral/rst/issues)